 Arnold concedes that valedictorians are not risk takers, but are successful in mainstream society.

 ““They get school,” Arnold said.
 “While they’re not entrepreneurs or mold-breakers, valedictorians continue on to succeed in mainstream institutions.”

 In contrast, she also discovered that the gender gap affected valedictorians as they progressed into their careers.
 For men and women who performed equally well in college, women left college with lowered intellectual self-esteem and achieved a lower level of success in the workplace than men.”

 Please let that last part haunt you.
-If you have a daughter, I hope you lose sleep over it.
+If you have a daughter, I hope you lose sleep over this.
 The reason these women got to the position of valedictorian was in part because of their compliance to the school system.
-That was the reward they worked for and and then expect it to work that way outside.
+That was their reward and they fully expect it to work that way outside of school culture.
 It does not.
-The overly compliant disposition does not prepare them to go out and take on an unfair system.
+The overly compliant disposition, being too agreeable, does not prepare them to go out and take on an unfair system.
 To be a leader, especially a female one, they do not need to be taught how to jump in line, but rather how to make the line.

 Barker right now is being quoted even more than Arnold as he discusses his interpretation of the findings in connection with his book.
 (From Time.
 From CNBC.
 From Business Insider.)
 His point is that valedictorians are only somewhat successful and are not the ones who change things.

 ” “But how many of these number-one high-school performers go on to change the world, run the world, or impress the world?”
 Eric Barker says in his new book, “Barking Up the Wrong Tree,” which cites the research.
 “The answer seems to be clear: zero.”